NEW ZEALAND CERTIFICATE IN SUPPORTING INDIVIDUALS WITH SPECIFIC LEARNING DISABILITIES

 Considering the diverse background of candidates, practical component may be organised in different settings.
 Preference will be given to organising it in the candidate’s own setting if this is acceptable to the employer.
 If this is not possible, it will be organised by the Seabrook McKenzie Centre in the framework of its services to learners with SLD, including its special character school.
 All policies and regulations of the Seabrook McKenzie Centre will then apply to candidates, who will be given provisional registration for this purpose.
 This includes requirement for police clearance as required by the Vulnerable Children’s Act.

-The course consists of 14 days of lectures, which include video presentations, discussions, and practical demonstrations, as well as set readings and assignments, spread over 3 terms, with a practical application component in the fourth term.
+The course consists of about 14 days of lectures, which include video presentations, discussions, and practical demonstrations, as well as set readings and assignments, spread over 3 -4 terms, with a practical application component in the fourth term.
 To accommodate classroom teachers, the course runs in block courses during holidays, as well as some Saturdays during term time.

 EVALUATION AND AWARDS